Skip to main content

 Loading editor...

-With only two turns, the token count is below 300, so you'll see the raw messages.
-Add 5-6 more turns and the older messages get compressed into a summary while recent ones stay verbatim.
+With only two turns, the token count is below 300, so you see raw messages.
+Add 5–6 more turns and the older messages get compressed into a summary while recent ones stay verbatim.

 Persistent Memory — Surviving Server Restarts

-Everything we've built so far uses a Python dictionary for session storage.
-Restart the server and all conversations disappear.
+Everything we have built so far uses a Python dictionary for session storage.
+Restart the server and all conversations vanish.
 For production chatbots, you need persistent storage.
-LangChain supports several backends through ChatMessageHistory implementations.

 Redis-backed persistent memory